pelias/documentation/reverse.md

 ### Filter by data source

-By default, reverse geocoding returns results from any [data source](data-sources.md) available to Mapzen Search.
+By default, reverse geocoding returns results from any [data source](data-sources.md) available to Pelias.
 To filter results by source, specify one or more valid source names in a comma-delimited list using the `sources` parameter.
 For example, the following request returns only results from OpenStreetMap:

 | source | name | short name |
 |---|---|---|